decred/vspd/README.md

 - When dcrvsp is started for the first time, it generates a ed25519 keypair and stores it in the database.
-This key is used to sign all API responses, and the signature is included in the response header `VSP-Signature`.
+This key is used to sign all API responses, and the signature is included in the response header `VSP-Server-Signature`.
 Error responses are not signed.
+- Every client request which references a ticket should include a HTTP header `VSP-Client-Signature`.
+The value of this header must be a signature of the request body, signed with the commitment address of the referenced ticket.
 - An xpub key is provided to dcrvsp via config.
 The first time dcrvsp starts, it imports this xpub to create a new wallet account.
 This account is used to derive addresses for fee payments.